thewaifuproject/scrapper/README.md

 # Use
 ```
-python spider.py n
+python scrapper.py
 ```
-Where n is the number of waifus you want to get the data of

-All the scrapped info will be stored in a file named "waifus.txt"
+All the scrapped info will be stored in a file named "waifus.json"